danielharrell/open-eyes-lect-2017-18/Open.md

 On this account, then, only mere openness could be boundless.
 True openness is always bounded, or closed.
-Yet even this much allowance for boundless openness might have to be revoked, if mere openness is not really open, but broken.
-And there is another reason to think that even mere openness must be bounded, to gain any semblance of boundlessness.
+Yet even this much allowance for boundless openness might have to be revoked, if mere openness were not really open, but broken.
+And there is more reason to think that even mere openness must be bounded, to gain any semblance of boundlessness.
 For now consider our deepest state of being, on my earlier suggestion: the open eyes of awareness.
 Here,